debanandaro/MYSQL/README.md

 select * from emp_details where city = 'California' or city = 'Colorado';
 select * from emp_details where city = ('California','Colorado');

-# Operation precedence and logical order-solution
+# Operation precedence and logical order

 select * from emp_details where sex ='M' AND (first_name = 'sam' or first_name ='indian');
 select * from emp_details where first_name = 'indian'or'sam'or'lara';
 select * from emp_details where first_name in ('indian','sam','lara');

-# Using in NOT IN Solution
+# Using in NOT IN

 select * from emp_details where first_name not in ('indian','sam','lara');
 select * from emp_details where city not in ('Austin','Boston');